What's Inside?

 Tools and Software Used

-For example, Adobe’s full suite can cost upwards of $60/month per user, and mastering it takes years of experience.
+For example, Adobe’s Creative Cloud all-apps plan costs upwards of $54.99/month per user, and mastering it takes years of experience.
 Some tools, like Figma, also offer collaborative design and prototyping features that make remote work smoother, especially across teams.
 If your project involves highly specialized tools—like AR/VR assets or motion design—you should expect higher fees, but also higher production value.

 Type of Service